Part 1 – The Benefits of Not Buying a Ferrari

 2011 starts off with my recently changed strategy, although I hope the changes are evolutionary and not revolutionary as they like to say in F1.

 To fix that I have changed my approach somewhat as detailed in recent posts.
 A further tweak to those changes is that I will force myself at gunpoint to make one trade per month.
 Each month I’ll sell the least undervalued company (or use existing cash) and buy the most undervalued company in the market, by my measures.
-If I hold twenty companies this should give an average holding period of twenty months, which is slap bang in the middle of the range where value shares outperform the wider market (citations needed but I don’t have them to hand now – just take it as given that value shares don’t out perform over 3 months and they don’t outperform over 10 years, the sweet spot is somewere in between).
+If I hold twenty companies this should give an average holding period of twenty months, which is slap bang in the middle of the range where value shares outperform the wider market (citations needed but I don’t have them to hand now – just take it as given that value shares don’t outperform over 3 months and they don’t outperform over 10 years, the sweet spot is somewhere in between).

 Following on from the last post where I quickly covered the sale of the old guard and their mighty balance sheets and weak earnings, below are the new entries that will carry me forward into 2011, along with the main metrics I currently use to generate a ‘reasonable’ valuation:

 Flying Brands 25.7 22.2 21.5 23.1 1.33

 Creston 7.5 11.2 11.2 10.0 0.55